random — generate random numbers¶

 randrange(1, 10, 2)will return odd numbers between 1 and 9 inclusive.

-None) is passed in it will (if supported by the port) initialise the PRNG with a true random number (usually a hardware generated random number).The
+None) is passed in, the PRNG is initialised with a true random number from the hardware random number generator.

 Chooses and returns one item at random from sequence (tuple, list or any object that supports the subscript operation).